hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 ## Distributed Multi-trees (SP-800-208) {#nist-dist-multi-tree}

-The [SP-800-208] also proposes creating multiple S-HBS keys across multiple cryptographic modules using a distributed multi-tree approach that is a variant of the standard hyper-tree based S-HBS schemes HSS and XMSS<sup>MT</sup>.
-In this approach trees are instantiated on a root device (HSM<sub>root</sub>), as well as one or more subordinate devices (HSM<sub>sub[i]</sub>), and the root tree is used to sign the root nodes of the subordinate trees to synthesize a multi-level S-HBS key.
+The [SP-800-208] also proposes creating multiple Stateful HBS keys across multiple cryptographic modules using a distributed multi-tree approach that is a variant of the standard hyper-tree based Stateful HBS schemes HSS and XMSS<sup>MT</sup>.
+In this approach trees are instantiated on a root device (HSM<sub>root</sub>), as well as one or more subordinate devices (HSM<sub>sub[i]</sub>), and the root tree is used to sign the root nodes of the subordinate trees to synthesize a multi-level Stateful HBS key.
 The root device is only ever used to sign subordinate device root nodes, while the subordinate device(s) is(are) used to sign messages.
 This is relatively straightforward to do using HSS, and [SP-800-208] describes the necessary algorithmic modifications when using XMSS<sup>MT</sup>.